dryewo/lein-changelog/README.md

     [lein-changelog "0.2.2"]

+If you don't have _CHANGELOG.md_ in your project, you can add a new one:

+    lein changelog init

-Add this:
+Then add this:

 ```
   :release-tasks [...
                   ["changelog" "release"]
                   ...]
 ```

-To your _project.clj_.
+to your _project.clj_.
 Read more about [custom release tasks].
 **IMPORTANT**: the `["changelog" "release"]` has to come after version bumping, because this plugin reads the version from _project.clj_.

 For example (read more about this specific procedure [here](https://github.com/dryewo/clojure-library-template)):